John and Gerry's Orchids of Britain and Europe

 Anacamptis pyramidalis

-A. pyramidalis was first described by L.C.M Richard from Oxford (Britain) in 1753 and its name alludes to the pyramidal shape of the inflorescence.
+A. pyramidalis was first described by L.C.M Richard from Oxford (England) in 1753 and its name alludes to the pyramidal shape of the inflorescence.
 It is widely known by its unsurprising common name, the Pyramidal orchid.

 This species is pollinated by a variety of moths and butterflies and the mechanism by which the pollinia attach to the proboscis of insects was first described by no less an authority than Charles Darwin in his paper, The Fertilisation of Orchids.
-This is a widespread and extremely common orchid, present throughout most of Europe apart from Scandinavia.
-It is exclusively a plant of calcareous soils but otherwise tolerates a broad range of habitat from dry to damp conditions, in full sun to relatively deep shade.
+This is a widespread orchid, present throughout most of northern and central Europe apart from northern Scandinavia.
+Accurately defining its distribution boundaries and its overlap with other similar taxons in southern and eastern Europe is difficult to say the least and due to these uncertainties will not be attempted here.